 ccPAIGe Escalation Path – If there is a disagreement between ICANN and a ccPAIGe on the implementation details proposed by ICANN, the issue should be referred to ccNSO Council by the chair of the ccPAIGe as soon as possible.
 The ccPAIGe may advise Council on suggested next steps.

-Include Purpose, Scope, and Escalation Path in Rules of Engagement – To clarify, the rules of engagement (see below, section 5) should include a reference to the purpose of a ccPAIGe, limitation of scope and the escalation path for both the ccPAIGe and ICANN.
+Include Purpose, Scope, and Escalation Path in Rules of Engagement – The rules of engagement (see below, section 5) should include a reference to the purpose of a ccPAIGe, limitation of scope and the escalation path for both the ccPAIGe and ICANN.

 Activities of ccPAIGe

-Monitor and advice on implementation against recommended policy

 Communication – The ccNSO expects ICANN to estimate the expected contributions from ccNSO and the anticipated implementation schedule.
 A ccPAIGe is expected to regularly provide written updates to the ccNSO Council on the progress made regarding the implementation.

-High-level work plan/roadmap of implementation & ccNSO Work Plan – Milestones from a policy’s implementation plan will be integrated by the ccNSO into its Portfolio of Activities (with the expectations that the ccNSO Triage committee will monitor progress as well).
+High-level work plan/roadmap of implementation & ccNSO Work Plan – Milestones from a policy’s implementation plan will be integrated by the ccNSO into its Portfolio of Activities (with the expectation that the ccNSO Triage committee will monitor progress as well).

-Rules of Engagement – It is expected one of the first joint activities between ICANN and a ccPAIGe is to develop and agree upon the Rules of Engagement for the specific implementation process (see also section 5 below).
+Rules of Engagement – One of the first joint activities between ICANN and a ccPAIGe will be to develop and agree upon the Rules of Engagement for the specific implementation process (see also section 5 below).
 Once the ccPAIGe adopts these Rules, it will inform the ccNSO Council accordingly.

 Membership of a ccPAIGe